EESSI/docs/docs/test-suite/writing-portable-tests.md

     @performance_function('s')
     def time(self):
         return sn.extractsingle(r'^Time elapsed:\s+(?P<perf>\S+)', self.stdout, 'perf', float)
 ```

+Note that with only 34 lines of code, this is now very quick and easy to write, because of the default behaviour from the `EESSI_Mixin` class.

 ### Background of the mpi4py test { #background-of-mpi4py-test }
 To understand what this test does, you need to know some basics of MPI.
 If you know about MPI, you can skip this section.